 Methodology

-Each item uses a hybrid inflation formula that blends long-term structural trends with current CPI data, dampened by item-specific volatility:
+Each item uses a hybrid inflation formula that blends long-term structural trends with current CPIThe U.S. government's primary measure of inflation, published monthly by the Bureau of Labor Statistics.
+It tracks the average change over time in the prices households pay for a representative basket of goods and services. data, dampened by item-specific volatility:

 - •Current Inflation — Trailing 12-month CPI rate from government data (BLS)